alpacahq/user-docs/content/user-protections/_index.md

 ### Alpaca’s Order Rejection
-Alpaca Trading platform monitors the number of day trades for the account for the past 5 business days and rejects a newly submitted order if it could potentially result in the account being flagged for PDT.
+Alpaca Trading platform monitors the number of day trades for the account for the past 5 business days and rejects a newly submitted orders **on exit** of a position if it could potentially result in the account being flagged for PDT.
 This protection triggers only when the previous day's closing account equity is less than $25,000 at the time of order submission.